EddieAbbondanzio/eddieabbondanz.io/content/post/xj/18-09-03/index.md

 ![](images/9.jpg)

 I'm happy with the outcome.
 At first I was a little unsure because it looked blotchy, but the second coat of bedliner really evened things out.
-Overall it's not too noticable unless your looking at it from above.
+Overall it's not too noticeable unless your looking at it from above.
 I think with the roof basket back in place it will fit right in with the style of the jeep.

 ![](images/10.jpg)